seanmerron/Retirement-Roadmap/README.md

 **Long-Term Retirement**

 Some pre-tax accounts like 401Ks don't offer all funds available in the market but offer employer matches so find funds that are similar to the ones I mentioned but make sure their expense ratios are low.
 Picking a target fund instead is better than nothing but they have higher costs and don't have the same level of diversification.
 They also change their asset allocation % at specific times and you may rather want to control that change by selling your assets that are over-performing vs. selling many underperforming assets and vice versa for buying.
 Make sure to put in the full % that your employer matches, it's free money!
-But remember, don't invest in your company's stock; If the company or sector goes down, so does your stock.
+But remember, don't invest in your company's stock; if the company or sector goes down, so does your stock.

 If you've left a company make sure to rollover the 401K into a traditional IRA to take advantage of better fund options.
 If under 55, you can also slowly work on converting/taxing this money into a Roth IRA being mindful that conversion amounts are counted towards your ordinary income and could affect your tax bracket.
 This may not make sense when within high tax brackets but you can convert traditional IRAs to Roths until 70 years of age.